 A budget is defined as a detailed financial plan for a particular accounting year.
-It is a written document which is expressed in monetary terms and represents all economic activities of a business organisation.
+It is a written document which is expressed in monetary terms and represents all economic activities of a business organization.
 It is an ongoing process as it needs to be revised, adjusted, updated and monitored at regular intervals when there is a change in the prevailing conditions.

-The budgets are prepared for the forthcoming period, considering various objectives of the business organisation such as vision, mission, goals, objectives and strategies.
+The budgets are prepared for the forthcoming period, considering various objectives of the business organization such as vision, mission, goals, objectives, and strategies.
 In other words, budget indicates the business plans and therefore planning should be done before budgets are prepared.
 It is prepared by the management of the enterprise keeping in view the past experiences.
 After the preparation of budgets, they are used to direct and coordinate business activities to achieve the objectives.
 A budget helps in the control process, i.e. actual outcome is compared with the budgeted outcome, and if there is any deviation, then necessary actions are taken to prevent unplanned expenditures.

 Budgets can be classified on various basis i.e.